 Europe Term: Communication (Bethel program)

-Europe Term is a semester-long study experience based in Austria with excursions to Italy, Germany, France, and Eastern Europe.
+Europe Term is a semester-long study experience (fall of odd-numbered years) based in Austria with significant study travel to numerous European countries (often Italy, Germany, France, Ireland, and Poland).
 The program is led by Bethel faculty and utilizes an intercultural communication perspective to analyze communication and cultures of Europe.
 Students live and study in small but cosmopolitan European cities, building relationships with individuals from all over the world.
 The program is sponsored by the Department of Communication Studies and is open to students of any major.
-Students typically take 15 credits and complete the Cross-cultural Experience (Z) and Science, Technology, and Society (K) requirements of Bethel’s General Education curriculum.
+Students typically take 14 credits and complete the Cross-cultural Experience (Z), Comparative Systems (G) and Science, Technology, and Society (K) requirements of Bethel’s General Education curriculum.

 Guatemala Term (Bethel program)

 Every spring Bethel University offers an academic and service program in Antigua, Guatemala.
-The 15-credit program emphasizes an integration of academic study, Christian service, and cross-cultural interaction.
+The 14-credit program emphasizes an integration of academic study, Christian service, and cross-cultural interaction.
 Students take 8 credits of Spanish language, studying one-on-one with tutors from the Centro Linguisto Maya in Antigua.
-They take a local development course and also participate in a 4-credit practicum experience, working side-by-side with Guatemalans who have expertise in education, social work, medicine, appropriate technology, and economic development.
-This program is a good fit for students interested in applying their field of study to international Christian service.
+They take a local development course and also participate in a 3-credit practicum experience, working side-by-side with Guatemalans who have expertise in education, social work, medicine, appropriate technology, and economic development.
+This program is a good fit for students with an introductory level of Spanish interested in applying their field of study to international Christian service.

 Spain Term (Bethel program)